 Mentors are essential to the success of this program.
 A mentor will be expected to:

-The Bucknell Public Interest Program (BPIP) Internship Fund is a competitive summer internship program that provides a $3,000 stipend to selected undergraduate students who have secured an unpaid, full-time internship with a nonprofit organization.
+The Bucknell Public Interest Program (BPIP) Internship Fund is a competitive summer internship funding program that provides a $3,000 scholarship to selected undergraduate students who have secured an unpaid, full-time internship in the non-profit or public service sectors.

 Past Fellows & Internship Fund Recipients: BPIP would love to hear from you!
 We are always interested in what you are currently doing and if you are interested in assisting with the future development of BPIP.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.